Dollar tumbles broadly after U.S. jobs data

 "This is the kind of employment report that throws the cat among the pigeons, generating maximum uncertainty for markets."

-The dollar index, which measures the greenback against a basket of six major currencies, was at 82.152, down 0.6 percent, moving away from a seven-week peak of 82.671 set on Thursday.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, was at 82.152, down 0.6 percent, moving away from a seven-week peak of 82.671 set on Thursday.

 The jobless rate hit a 4-1/2 year low of 7.3 percent as Americans gave up the search for work.